getmubarak/concurrency/Thread Pool/Readme.txt

+Thread:

+Creating a Thread is far slower than using Thread-pool.
+You can change the priority of a thread.
+The max number of threads in a process related to resources.
+Using Thread is a better option when the task is relatively long-running

+Thread-Pool:

+Running a Thread on thread-pool is far faster than directly creating a Thread.
+The Thread-pool is useful for short-lived operation.

 Single Thread Executor : A thread pool with only one thread.
 So all the submitted tasks will be executed sequentially.
 Method : Executors.newSingleThreadExecutor()